au-re/ramen/docs/chapters/GettingStarted/GettingStarted.md

 ### Example Usage

 Start by creating a schema.
-The schema defines the types of nodes and fields as well as what connections can exist in your graph.
+The schema defines the types of nodes and sockets as well as what connections can exist in your graph.

 ```js
 const schema = {